Ghosy/dmenu_eo/README.md

 # Dmenu_EO
-A utility that offers an easy way to quickly browse definitions in the ESPDIC, with support for both the X-system and H-system.
+A utility that offers an easy way to quickly browse definitions in the ESPDIC and the O'Connor and Hayes English-Esperanto dictionary, with support for both the X-system and H-system.

 Demo:
 ![Dmenu_EO Demo](https://cloud.githubusercontent.com/assets/2915820/24157591/2c037cc8-0e30-11e7-8438-11ae21051f94.gif)